L-Goncalves/dev-notes-and-projects/AWS/EC2/EC2.md

 After creating an instance on AWS make sure to check the IP address on the internet to check availability.

 * If HTTPs is not marked only http requests will be accepted
+* The public IPV4 can change if stopped and start again.

 #### Terminating Instance